 Old Napoleon’s road

 We love taking a small detour when driving down to Dubrovnik.
-In a village of Slano, we climb up the hill, to the old road built in time of Napoleon.
-The road is narrow, but asphalted throughout.
+In a village of Slano, we climb up the hill, to the old road built in the time of Napoleon.
+The road is narrow but asphalted throughout.
 It goes from Slano to Trsteno.
-It takes you up the hill where views over the sea, and surrounding islands are spectacular.
+It takes you up the hill where views over the sea and surrounding islands are spectacular.

-Despite a great number of visitors that visit Dubrovnik, Konavle valley manages to remain an authentic and peaceful place away from the crowds, but yet only 30-minute drive from the old town Dubrovnik.
+Despite a great number of visitors that visit Dubrovnik every year, Konavle valley manages to remain an authentic and peaceful place away from the crowds, but yet only a 30-minute drive from the old town Dubrovnik.

 Here you’ll find quaint villages, beautiful nature, traditional architecture (pay attention to interesting conical chimneys!), good local restaurants, and wine and olive oil producers.